Fortless/PacketPy/README.md

 # PacketPy
 ## About
 > PacketPy is an open-source solution for stress testing network devices using different testing methods.
-> Currently, there are only two categories out of three availible, out of which ICMP and UDP.
+> Currently, you can choose from four types of payloads: ICMP, TCP, UDP and HTTP
+> Each has more options, with different solutions.
 ***
 # How to run
 * First, clone the repository